Geometrical Interpretation of Electromagnetism in a 5-Dimensional Manifold: Construction of the model

 For our case, to find a shearing deformation, we first look at a coordinate transformation given by

 where \(C_a=C_a(x^b)\).
 Then, the equations for the coordinate differentials become

-and we rename the whole parenthesis part in Equation (\ref{dx'4 coordinate transformation}) to be \(C_a\) for the notational convenience.
+and we rename the whole parenthesis part in equation (\ref{dx'4 coordinate transformation}) to be \(C_a\) for the notational convenience.
 Then, the equations for the coordinate differentials are re-written as

-This transformation represents a shearing along the 5th dimension since the 5th axis remains the same but the other four axis become inclined while keeping the values of the first four coordinates.
-After the above transformation, the metric of Equation (\ref{undeformed metric}) is now expressed in the primed coordinate,
+This transformation represents a shearing along the 5th dimension since the 5th axis remains the same but the other four axes become inclined while keeping the values of the first four coordinates.
+After the above transformation, the metric of equation (\ref{undeformed metric}) is now expressed in the primed coordinate,

-This is the same form of Kaluza-Klein metric with \(\phi^2 = 1\).
-However, it is not true that all Kaluza-Klein metric with \(\phi^2 = 1\) can be thought as a product of a coordinate transformation from the metric of the electromagnetic field-free manifold since the commutativity of the second partial derivatives requires \(C_{a,b} = C_{b,a}\).
+This is the same form of Kaluza–Klein metric with \(\phi^2 = 1\).
+However, it is not true that all Kaluza–Klein metrics with \(\phi^2 = 1\) can be thought as a product of a coordinate transformation from the metric of the electromagnetic field-free manifold since the commutativity of the second partial derivatives requires \(C_{a,b} = C_{b,a}\).

-Because of this, we consider a deformation which resembles the resulting equation of a coordinate transformation, Equation (\ref{metric from coordinate transform}), but now the commutativity of the second partial derivatives is no longer needed to be concerned.
+Because of this, we consider a deformation which resembles the resulting equation of a coordinate transformation, equation (\ref{metric from coordinate transform}), but now the commutativity of the second partial derivatives is no longer of concern.
 To emphasize this, instead of \(C_a\), we introduce \(B_a\) which does the role of deformation.
 Due to the introduction of particle-thread, the deformation is independent of the 5th coordinate and hence \(B_a\) is a function of the space-time coordinates alone.
 Then the deformation given by